myriadrf/LimeFEA-mPCIe/docs/index.rst

   | 52       | 3.3Vaux                     | VCC3P3                      | VCC3P3_MPCIE               | Main power input 3.3V   (VCC3P3_MPCIE)                           |
   +----------+-----------------------------+-----------------------------+----------------------------+------------------------------------------------------------------+

-RF Front End
+RF Front End (only in full version)
 -------------------------

-LimeFEA mPCIe RF path features power amplifiers, low noise amplifiers and SPDT switches as shown in figure 4.
+LimeFEA mPCIe RF path features power amplifiers, low noise amplifiers and SPDT switches as shown in figure 6.

 .. figure:: documentation/images/LimeFEA-mPCIe_v1.0_RFFE.svg
   :width: 600

-  Figure 4: LimeFEA mPCIe v1.0 RF path block diagram
+  Figure 6: LimeFEA mPCIe v1.0 RF path block diagram

 A single control signal (TDD_GPIO3_N) is used to control all RF switches simultaneously for both A and B channels to change between TDD and FDD modes as shown in table 4.